VukIG/CTD-Advanced-Pre-Work/README.md

     Clone this repository.
     Install dependencies with npm install.
     Run the development server with npm run dev.
-    Open your browser and navigate to http://localhost:3000.
+    Open your browser and navigate to your local host

 Available Scripts

 In the project directory, you can run: npm run dev

 Runs the app in development mode.
-Open http://localhost:3000 to view it in the browser.
+Open your local host to view it in the browser.

 The page will reload if you make edits. npm run build